Nelly: 2000–2003: Breakthrough with Country Grammar and Nellyville

 The label released his debut album, Country Grammar, in 2000.
-The success of its title track as a single (number 7 on the Hot 100 and No. 1 Hot Rap Tracks) led to the album debuting at number three in the Billboard 200 in the U.S. Other singles from the album included "E.I."; "Ride wit Me", featuring City Spud; and "Batter Up", featuring the St. Lunatics.
-The album was certified 9× platinum by the RIAA on April 27, 2004.
-Nelly performed as a special guest in the Super Bowl XXXV halftime show.
+The success of its title track as a single, reaching number 7 on the Hot 100 and No. 1 Hot Rap Tracks, led to the album debuting at number three in the Billboard 200 in the U.S. Other singles from the album included "E.I."; "Ride wit Me", featuring City Spud; and "Batter Up", featuring the St. Lunatics.
+The album was certified 9× platinum by the RIAA in April 2004.
+In January 2001, Nelly performed as a special guest in the Super Bowl XXXV halftime show.

-In 2002, Nelly's second album, Nellyville, was released, debuting at No. 1 on Billboard's Top 200 Music Albums; its lead single "Hot in Herre" was a number-one hit.
+In 2002, Nelly's second album, Nellyville, was released, debuting at No. 1 on Billboard's Top 200 Music Albums.
+Its lead single "Hot in Herre" was a number-one hit.
 Other singles included "Dilemma", which featured Kelly Rowland and sold over 7.6 million records worldwide, "Work It" featuring Justin Timberlake, "Air Force Ones" featuring Murphy Lee and the St. Lunatics, "Pimp Juice", and "#1".
-This album was highly successful and was certified 6x multi-platinum on June 27, 2003.
+This album was highly successful and was certified 6x multi-platinum in June 2003.
 "Hot in Herre" won the Grammy Award for Best Male Rap Solo Performance in 2003.

 In 2003, Nelly released Da Derrty Versions: The Reinvention, which featured the hit single "Iz U" from the soundtrack to Walt Disney's The Haunted Mansion.
 The music video of a Tip Drill Remix became a source of controversy due to perceptions of misogynistic depictions of women.
-The controversy forced Nelly to cancel an appearance at a bone marrow drive at Spelman College, a historically black college in Atlanta.
-Similar claims of misogyny also surrounded Nelly's single "Pimp Juice".
-RIAA have certified the album Platinum.
+The controversy forced him to cancel an appearance at a bone marrow drive at Spelman College, a historically black college in Atlanta.
+Similar claims of misogyny surrounded his single "Pimp Juice".
+RIAA has certified the album as Platinum.
 For the Bad Boys II soundtrack album, Nelly contributed the single "Shake Ya Tailfeather" featuring Diddy and Murphy Lee.
 Another number-one hit, "Shake Ya Tailfeather", won the 2004 Grammy Award for Best Rap Performance by a Duo or Group.